navneet-mkr/Sherlog-parser/README.md

 ```

 ### Local Evaluation (No Docker)
-You can also run evaluations directly on your local machine without Docker using the `evaluate_local.py` script:
+You can run evaluations directly on your local machine without Docker using the `evaluate_local.py` script:

 ```bash
 # Run evaluation with default settings (Apache system, loghub_2k dataset)